-Other receivables include a receivable from an interest-bearing note issued by a third party amounting to US\$3,462,000 (2017: US\$3,462,000).
-This receivable has been reviewed by management as of the reporting date to assess impairment allowances which are based on the evaluation of current creditworthiness and the past collection statistics, and is not considered as impaired.
-The carrying amount of this receivable is considered to be a reasonable approximation of its fair value.
+Other receivables as at 31 December 2018 include a receivable from an interest-bearing note issued by a third party amounting to US\$3,462,000.
+This receivable has been reviewed by management as at 31 December 2018 to assess impairment allowances which are based on the evaluation of current creditworthiness and the past collection statistics, and was not considered as impaired.
+The carrying amount of this receivable as at 31 December 2018 was considered to be a reasonable approximation of its fair value.
+This receivable has been received during the year.